ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 | 7FFE0000 | User shared data |
 | 80000000 | Kernel memory |

-You can notice that OllyDbg does not detect dynamic heap blocks automatically.
+You can notice that OllyDbg does not detect extra dynamic heaps automatically.
 You can use WinDbg debugger or HeapMemView utility to clarify base addresses of all heap segments.

 ## Variables Searching